About Happy Ageing Lab Foundation

 + Assume project management and administrative responsibilities, including but not limited to, project scoping and planning, research activities design, budgeting, activities coordination and facilitation, data analysis, and stakeholder coordination;

-+ Bachelor degree or above in social sciences, humanities, arts or related disciplines;
++ Bachelor degree or above in real estate, urban planning, social work, marketing, business and finance, or related disciplines;

-+ Preference will be given to candidates with Master degree, majoring in Gerontology, Geography, GIS, Urban Planning, Urban Studies, Social Work, Journalism, Architecture, Psychology, Public Health, or a related research-orientated degree;
++ Preference will be given to candidates with Master’s degree, majoring Urban Planning, Real Estate, Marketing, Social Work, Policy, Public Governance or a related degree;

-+ Minimum two (2) years of experience in community-orientated and/or built environment consultancy project in an intermediate/leading position
++ Minimum three (3) years of experience in community-orientated and/ or built environment/ real estate and/or policy research consultancy project in an intermediate/ leading position;

-+ Highly experienced in different research methodologies (including but not limited to case studies, questionnaire survey, in-depth interview and focus group), quantitative (SPSS or other equivalent programmes) and qualitative data (NVivo or other equivalent programmes) analysis, and community engagement and workshop organization;
++ Experienced in different research methodologies (including but not limited to, case study, questionnaire survey, in-depth interview, and focus group), quantitative and qualitative data analysis, and community engagement and workshop organisation;

 + Excellent proficiency in both spoken and written English and Cantonese; fluency in Mandarin would be an advantage;